faranalytics/scalability/README.md

 # *Scalability*

-Scalability is a type-safe service scaling facility built on Network-Services.
+Scalability is a type-safe service scaling facility built on *Network-Services*.

 ## Introduction